FirelyTeam/firely-docs/vonk/releasenotes/roadmap.rst

 Q2
 ^^

-* FHIR Mapping for CCDA to FHIR
+* FHIR Mapping improvements to support logical models like CDA
 * Better support for Sorting, starting with dates and times
 * Integration with external Terminology services
 * Patch